Skip to main content

 1. Cross-Channel Monitoring: Deploy unified detection across all communication channels

-2. Correlation Analysis: Look for impossible human coordination patterns
+2. Correlation Analysis: Look for automated coordination patterns (faster than human, templated)

-3. Timing Analysis: Detect superhuman precision in multi-channel attacks
+3. Timing Analysis: Detect machine-speed precision and systematic timing in multi-channel attacks

 4. Customer Education: Prepare customers for coordinated attack scenarios